CS2103JAN2017-W15-B2/main/docs/TestScript.md

 1. Enter `add Complete progress report by Friday`

 #### Results
 A new task with the title `Complete progress report` will be added.
 In the expanded view the deadline entered can be seen (e.g. `By: 29/04/2017 1245`).
-In the unexpanded view (select another task first) the deadline can be seen in a more naturual format (e.g. `By: 6 days from now`).
+In the unexpanded view (select another task first) the deadline can be seen in a more natural format (e.g. `By: 6 days from now`).

 Note: For dates entered without a time specified, the default time will be the current time.